 Figure 9: TUPS Panel.
 There are five sections to the TUPS panel including a control for the maximum number of times an individual can take the TUPS, fields to edit both the welcome and the exit text, a download area for raw TUPS data, and an area that allows for the complete customization of the survey.
 Any section can be turned on or off, any individual question can be turned on or off, and any question can be edited as desired.

-Figure 10: Customization Panel.
-The customization panel allows an administrator to turn any of the five applications on or off and to select a banner image from our collection of over 100 photos and illustrations.
+Figure 11: Site Banner Selection.
+The Site Banner customization panel allows an administrator to select a banner image from our collection of over 100 photos and illustrations.
 Some districts keep the same banner throughout the year.
 Others prefer to change the banner frequently.

 The complete Administrator’s Manual is now available in a free Canvas course entitled “TIM Tools Resource Center.”
 If you are a current TIM Tools administrator and have not received an invitation to the course, please email James Welsh or call 813-974-1640.